-There are a few challenges to sustainability.
-Funds for regional and local economic development are a limited pool and regional economic development organizations are also amid their own fundraising campaigns.
+There are a number of challenges to sustainability.
+Funds for regional and local economic development are a limited pool and regional economic development organizations are also in the midst of their own fundraising campaigns.
 Soliciting GO Virginia funds threatens to divert funds from EDOs, and those funds are critical to regional industry attraction and targeting activities.
-GO Virginia Council members have visited the local government bodies across the region to share program information, discuss locality contribution requirements, and encourage proactive identification of possible matching funds by localities for future projects.
-This proactive outreach has been well-received, but the limited nature of local government resources will continue to make the locality contribution requirement a high bar for many future projects.
+GO Virginia Council members have visited the local government bodies across the region to share program information, discuss locality contribution requirmeents, and encourage proactive identification of possible matching funds by localities for future projects.
+This proactive outreach has been well-received but the limited nature of local government resources will continue to make the locality contribution requirement a high bar for many future projects.

 Another ongoing challenge is monitoring, coaching, reporting and evaluation of funded projects.
 As the number of active projects increases, these tasks increase in volume and complexity.
-Still, Region 2 is actively working to monitor, coach, support, and evaluate funded projects, a description of both the progress and the barriers.
-These milestones are taken directly from the contract.
+Still, Region 2 is actively working to montitor, coach, support, and evaluate funded projects,